-- 06 Angles – Bearings (9 slides): Explains how to write, measure, and calculate bearings, and reviews and uses prior knowledge of angles at parallel lines can be used to find bearings.
+- 06 Angles – Bearings (9 slides): Explains how to write, measure, and calculate bearings, and reviews and uses prior knowledge of angles at parallel lines.

-- 07 Circle Theorems (21 slides): Reviews terms linked to circles, explains the eight circle theorems and how these can be applied to find the size of angles.
+- 07 Circle Theorems (21 slides): Reviews terms linked to circles before explaining the eight circle theorems and how these can be applied to find the size of angles.

 - 09 Sine Rule (14 slides): Explains the Sine Rule and how to use it to find missing sides and angles, and practises manipulating formulas, particularly ones given in fraction form.

-- 12 Bisectors (11 slides): Explains how to bisect lines at right angles and how to bisect a line and bisect an angle.
+- 12 Bisectors (11 slides): Explains how to bisect lines at right angles and how to bisect angles.

-- 13 Locus (14 slides): Explains what is meant by a locus, reviews perpendicular bisectors of lines and angles of bisectors, and explains how to find the locus of a given situation
+- 13 Locus (14 slides): Explains what is meant by a locus, reviews perpendicular bisectors of lines and angles of bisectors, and explains how to find the locus of a given situation (using prior knowledge).

-- Work on Pythagoras’ Theorem, the Cosine Rule, and the trigonometric formula for the area of a triangle, is included in APT’s set of PowerPoints on ‘Mensuration’ (Perimeter, Area & Volume), which relates to the ‘Geometry and Measures’ section of the Maths specifications.
+- Work on Pythagoras’ Theorem, the Cosine Rule, and the trigonometric formula for the area of a triangle, is included in APT’s set of PowerPoints on ‘Measures, Perimeter, Area & Volume’.